 Where there are more applications than places available at a community or voluntary controlled school for entry to all year groups except Year 12, applications will be prioritised using the criteria below.
-They will be applied in conjunction with explanatory notes 1 - 6 which form part of the policy.
+They will be applied in conjunction with explanatory notes 1-7 which form part of the policy.

-1. Children looked after and who were previously looked after, i.e. in public care, giving priority, if necessary, to the youngest child(ren) - see note 1 overleaf.

-2. Children living in the catchment area who have brothers or sisters in the school (or associated infant or junior school) at the time of admission.
-See notes 2 and 3 overleaf.

-3. Children living outside the catchment area who, at the time of their admission, have brothers or sisters in the school (or associated infant or junior school) who were allocated a place at that school by the LA either (a) in the absence of a place being available in the catchment area school due to oversubscription and the school was identified by the LA as the next nearest with a place available or (b) the school is named in the sibling's Education, Health and Care Plan (EHCP) - see notes 2, 3 and 4 overleaf.

-4. In relation to Church of England Voluntary Controlled Schools, children living within the catchment area who with a parent or carer regularly attend a church in membership of Churches Together in Britain or the Evangelical Alliance.
-See notes 5 and 6.

-5. Other children living in the catchment area giving priority to those living closest to the school, measured by a straight-line measure between the centre of the pupil's home address and a common point on the school site as determined by the LA - see notes 6 and 7 overleaf.

-6. Children living outside the catchment area who have brothers or sisters in the school (or associated infant or junior school) at the time of their admission - see notes 2 and 3 overleaf.
+- 1. Children looked after, i.e. in public care, giving priority, if necessary, to the youngest child(ren); children who were previously looked after; and children who were previously looked after outside of England see note 1. - 2.
+Children living in the catchment area who have brothers or sisters in the school (or associated infant or junior school) at the time of admission see notes 2, 3 and 4. - 3.
+Children living outside the catchment area who, at the time of their admission, have brothers or sisters in the school (or associated infant or junior school) who were allocated a place at that school by the Local Authority either (a) in the absence of a place being available in the catchment area school due to oversubscription and the school was identified by the Local Authority as the next nearest with a place available or (b) the school is named in the sibling's Education, Health and Care Plan (EHCP) see notes 2, 3 and 5. - 4.
+Other children living in the catchment area giving priority to those living closest to the school, measured by a straight-line measurement between the centre of the pupil's home address and a common point on the school site as determined by the Local Authority see notes 6 and 7. - 5.
+Children living outside the catchment area who have brothers or sisters in the school (or associated infant or junior school) at the time of their admission see notes 2, 3 and 4. - 6.
+Children living outside the catchment area, giving priority to those who live closest to the school, measured by a straight-line measurement between the centre of the pupil's home address and a common point on the school site as determined by the Local Authority see notes 6 and 7.

-7. In relation to Church of England Voluntary Controlled Schools, children living outside the catchment area who with a parent or carer regularly attend a church in membership of Churches Together in Britain or the Evangelical Alliance.
-See notes 5 and 6.

-8. Children living outside the catchment area, giving priority to those who live closest to the school, measured by a straight-line measure between the centre of the pupil's home address and a common point on the school site as determined by the LA - see notes 6 and 7 overleaf.

 Applications will be prioritised on the above basis.
-An exception will be made under the Authority's policy for the education of children with special educational needs where a child holds an Education, Health and Care Plan, that names the school.
+An exception will be made under the Local Authority's policy for the education of children with special educational needs where a child holds an Education, Health and Care Plan (EHCP), that names the school.